Ashwin-S-Nambiar/ashlog/content/notes/Spotify Now Playing Widget.md

 1. **Music Choice Matters**: Remember, this widget broadcasts your music taste.
 Maybe skip the embarrassing songs, or embrace them fully - your choice!

 2. **Private Sessions**: Use Spotify's private session feature when you're listening to focus music on repeat for the 50th time.

-3. **Update README**: Document this feature in your portfolio's README.
-It's a great talking point in interviews.

 ## What's Next?
 Once you have the basic implementation working, consider these enhancements: